SMSC & British Values

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police; Fire Service etc. are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety, PSHE lessons and Rights Respecting work.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Our school ethos and behaviour policy revolve around our Core Values one of which is ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 We have also embarked on the Rights Respecting Schools Journey to inform our children of their rights and why they are important to enable our children to develop as well rounded, respectful members of the community.

 Tolerance of those of Different Faiths and Beliefs: